open-simulation-platform/cosim-demo-app/README.md

-CSE demo application in Go
+Cosim Demo Application
 ==========================

- This repository contains demo application for CSE written in Go
+This repository contains a server-client demo application for libcosim.

-How to build
+The server is written in Go and the client in clojurescript

+Server
 ------------

 ### Required tools